 - Value: we help set up your Smart Inbox, content publishing workflow, asset library and initial sets of performance tracking and competitive reports.

-- Includes two (2) months of Sprout Service.
+- Includes one (1) month of Sprout Service.

 SOCIAL MEDIA CALENDARS